 The incident began shortly after 5 p.m., when a rescue boat identified a swimmer in distress near 16th street.
 After Carlson entered the water and reached the man, both were struck by a large wave.

 Other lifeguards at the scene attempted to assist Carlson, but were unable to immediately find him because of the turbulent water, and up to 10- to 12-foot surf.

-Newport Beach officials said 75 to 80 lifeguards on duty made more than 200 rescues Sunday.
-Thousands more were issued warnings about the strong rip currents.
+Newport Beach officials said 75 to 80 lifeguards on duty made more than 200 rescues that day in the strong rip currents.

-Carlson was a 15 year veteran lifeguard and the first to die in the line of duty in Newport Beach, according to the Fire Chief.
+Carlson was a 15 year veteran lifeguard and the first to die in the line of duty in Newport Beach.